kammitama5/kammitama5.github.io/about.md

 - I'm a researcher, aspiring [boffin](https://en.wikipedia.org/wiki/Boffin), [mango](https://github.com/kammitama5/kammitama5.github.io/blob/master/images/mango1.png) and cocoa picker.
-I love encryption, fairness (both as a metric and in terms of (access to) resources), statistics, machine learning and functional programming (I am at the intersection of the cryptography and AI/ML/fairness communities).
-Most recently, I've also become interested by Information Theory, courtesy of a class I audited on decentralized consensus protocols (Stanford Winter 2021), which covered tradeoffs in several blockchain protocols, and am currently taking a programming workshop on file formats, manipulating data and digital compression (Spring 2021).
-I'm also taking an Information Theory Course (Fall 2021), which I was instrumental in having offered, as our school does not have an Information Theory department.
-- I am currently working on cryptography research, straddling the Pure Mathematics and Computer Science departments.
+- I am currently working on cryptography research, specifically on post-quantum isogeny graph cryptography, advised by two professors; one in Pure Mathematics and the other in Computer Science.
 In the past, I've also done research at the intersection of Provable Fairness, Differential Privacy / Trustworthy AI.
+- Currently, I am taking coursework in a mini-Master's type format for a foundation on Elliptic Curves, Abstract Algebra and Isogenies, but I have been a part of the Number Theory community since [2018](https://www.msri.org/ckeditor_assets/pictures/1197/content_IMG_2239-edited.jpg).
+My intent is to become an isogenies researcher and to continue research in this direction after my PhD.
-My current tools are anything from Python, R, Matlab, SageMaths, Haskell, Rust, LaTeX, a calculator, mechanical pencils and paper.
+- My current tools are anything from Python, R, Matlab, SageMaths, Haskell, Rust, LaTeX, a calculator, mechanical pencils and paper.
 I am a Systems thinker.
 - Also a book junkie.
 Love Haskell, Hackerspaces, [puzzles](https://en.wikipedia.org/wiki/MIT_Mystery_Hunt), making and sailing.

 ### What's Unique about me